 This section describes the dissertation format that all NYUSteinhardt doctoral candidates are required to follow.
-Dissertations must adhere to these requirements in order to be accepted by the Office of Research and Doctoral Studies for the scheduling of the final oral examination.
-Please read this section carefully and contact the Office of Research and Doctoral Studies if you have any questions.
+Dissertations must adhere to these requirements in order to be accepted by the Office of Doctoral Studies for the scheduling of the final oral examination.
+Please read this section carefully and contact the Office of Doctoral Studies if you have any questions.

 Choice of Style Manual

 Faculty policy leaves the choice of a style manual to the doctoral candidate with the advice and consent of his or her committee.
 Generally, candidates are urged to learn and use the manual most often required for scholarly writing by journals within their disciplines.
 Typically, the following style manuals are used by NYUSteinhardt students:

 - American Psychological Association, Publication Manual of the American Psychological Association

 - Gibaldi, J., & Achtert, W. S., MLA handbook for writers of research papers